 Document Type: Statement

-Document Sources: Al Mezan Centre for Human Rights, Al-Haq, Arab Organization for Human Rights (AOHR), Economic and Social Council (ECOSOC), General Assembly, Human Rights Council, Intl.
-Assn. of Democratic Lawyers, Palestinian Centre for Human Rights
+Document Source: Al Mezan Centre for Human Rights, Al-Haq, Economic and Social Council (ECOSOC), General Assembly, Human Rights Council, International Association of Democratic Lawyers (IADL), Palestinian Centre for Human Rights

 Subject: Access and movement, Closures/Curfews/Blockades, Economic issues, Gaza Strip, Human rights and international humanitarian law, Living conditions, NGOs/Civil Society